summeratmosphere/portfolio/README.md

 ## How to use?

-Template can be used to build a portfolio for the user.
+The user can use the template to build a portfolio.